chanel-y/BSides-CodeQL101/queries/csharp/1.5 - Useful QL syntax/README.md

 As you can see, the "qualifier" of the methodcall is the object (if one exists) on which the methodcall is called from.
 For any Access subclass like PropertyAccess or MemberAccess, it would be the object whose property or member you are accessing.

-**Exercise**: Write a query that finds all comments with "TODO"
+**Exercise**: Write a query that finds all comments with "TODO".
+Each of the sample .cs files will have one.

-**Exercise**: Write a query that finds all try-catch clauses where the catch block is empty
+**Exercise**: Write a query that finds all try-catch clauses where the catch block is empty.
+The sample code for this exercise is in the "EmptyTryCatch.cs" file in the sample project.

 ## Further Reading
  - [QL Language Reference](https://codeql.github.com/docs/ql-language-reference/)